 Excerpt from Chapter One ~

-Death was alone that evening, which was usual for this backwater run, meandering west through San Antonio to nowhere in particular.
+Death was alone that evening, which was not unusual for this backwater run, meandering west through San Antonio to nowhere in particular.
 Nocturnal travelers had long ago learned there was nothing gained, and everything to lose in the company of creatures such as Death.

 Pressing his tattooed shoulder against the frame, Death forced the heavy door open just as the lights of Bandera snaked into view.
 As the freight entered the town, clattering through one humble neighborhood after another, Death waited patiently in the shadows nursing his bottle.
 Finally, taking a long last swig, he grabbed the doorframe and swung his powerful body out into the wind.
-Landing hard on loose gravel, Death fell cursing onto the roadbed as the train rolled on unconcerned into the night.
+Death cursed when he landed hard on the roadbed's loose gravel as the train rolled on unconcerned into the night.

 The trip from Huntsville Prison to the park in Bandera had taken most of the day.
 As Death rose, checking the switchblade in his boot, hunger weighed heavily on his mind.
 Drawn by the prospect of a hot meal, Death shuffled off through the trees.